 Put on by the same folk behind the above-mentioned artisan market at North Vancouver’s Shipyards Christmas Festival, 50 or so vendors participated in this craft fair last year which again happened at the Pipe Shop at Shipbuilders’ Square.
 The address of the venue is 115 Victory Ship Way.

-The Shipyards Christmas Market happened on the first two weekends in December last year.
+The Shipyards Christmas Market happened on the first two weekends in December a couple of years ago.
 On both Saturdays it ran from 10:00 am until 6:00 pm and on the Sundays between 10:00 am and 5:00 pm.
 Admission was free, although donations benefiting the North Shore Neighbourhood House were greatly appreciated.

 All of the above attractions are among the Lower Mainland’s best places to see Christmas Lights and enjoy the festive holiday season.